bkeiren/EasyImgur/README.md

 NOTE: EasyImgur will periodically refresh its authorization codes.
 When this happens, a balloon popup will appear to inform you that EasyImgur has successfully done so (or not, if that should be the case).

 **Uploaded images (and their URLs) can be found under the** ***History*** **tab.
-From here you can select images, see information about the selected image including a thumbnail preview of the selected image, its Imgur ID, its Imgur URL, its deletehash, and whether it was uploaded anonymously or to an account.
-Also, there is a convenient button here that allows you to remove an uploaded image from Imgur.**
+From here you can select images, see information about the selected image including a thumbnail preview of the selected image, its Imgur ID, its Imgur URL, its deletehash, and whether it was uploaded anonymously or to an account.**
+**Also, there are convenient controls here that allow you to:**
+  - Remove an uploaded image from Imgur.
+  - Remove an uploaded image from your local history database.
+  - Open an image's link in your browser.

 Settings
 ---